TormStorm/jagex-launcher-linux/README.md

 **Not using Flatpak**<br>
 It is recommended to use flatpak to avoid dependency issues<br>
-You can try to get it working by installing [wine-staging](https://wiki.winehq.org/Download) and [wine dependencies](https://github.com/lutris/docs/blob/master/WineDependencies.md) but your your success will vary
+You can try to get it working by installing [wine-staging](https://wiki.winehq.org/Download) and [wine dependencies](https://github.com/lutris/docs/blob/master/WineDependencies.md) but your your success may vary

 # References
 [^1]: [PSA: Perfect RuneLite settings for Steam Deck](https://www.reddit.com/r/2007scape/comments/yzbuwc/psa_perfect_runelite_settings_for_steam_deck)